NVlabs/FasterViT/README.md

 ```
 Note: Please upgrate the package to ```fastervit>=0.9.8``` if you have already installed the package to use the pretrained weights.

-A pretrained FasterViT model with default hyper-parameters can be created as in the following:
+A pretrained FasterViT model with default hyper-parameters can be created as in:

 ```python
 >>> from fastervit import create_model